xuelingyi/SLRfinder/README.md

 saveRDS(data_cls, file="data_cls.rds")
 setwd("../")
 ```
-The output is a parameter-named folder (e.g., LD8.5cl20) which contains a file named data_cls.rds (the LD clusters identified by this parameter), and a subfolder named whitelist which contains positions (by chromosome) of the SNPs included in these LD clusters.
+This script generates a parameter-named folder (e.g., LD8.5cl20) which contains a file named data_cls.rds (the LD clusters identified by this parameter), and a subfolder named whitelist which contains positions (by chromosome) of the SNPs included in these LD clusters.
 These SNPs were then extracted from the filtered vcf files and output in the 012 format using vcftools:
 ```
 # This unix script can be modified into an R script if VCFtools is installed on the local computer
 # run this script within the dataset folder

 module load vcftools
 param=LD8.5cl20
+ind=mydata

 cd ${param}
 mkdir file012